 It’s always best to seek medical advice sooner rather than later.
 Trying to ignore the pain caused by a sports injury can lead to chronic pain.
 Chronic pain condition can lead to a number of debilitating symptoms that can last for many years.

 After a sports injury, the first step is to seek out a proper diagnosis.
 A proper diagnosis is essential to a full recovery.
 Patients should have a full orthopedic and neurological examination.
-V. K. Puppala, M.D. utilizes imaging technologies to ensure proper diagnosis, including fluoroscopy, ultrasound, and traditional x-rays.
+V. K. Puppala, M.D. utilizes imaging technologies to ensure a proper diagnosis, including fluoroscopy, ultrasound, and traditional x-rays.

 Generally speaking, sports injuries are most often related to the muscles, ligaments, tendons, and joints of the body.
 For example, herniated discs, tendonitis, ankle sprains, and neck injuries have all been associated with participating in athletic activity.

 Don’t let a sports injury keep you on the sidelines.
 V. K. Puppala, M.D. has the expertise, the skill and the passion to get you back in the game and help prevent re-injury.
 Atlanta pain management specialist, Dr. Puppala, can help you find pain relief from a wide range of sports-related injuries without surgery.

 - Knee pain caused by a common strain or sprain to a meniscus or anterior cruciate ligament (ACL) and runners knee

-- Back, neck & spin pain resulting from a herniated or bulging disc, spinal compression fractures or trauma
+- Back, neck & spine pain resulting from a herniated or bulging disc, spinal compression fractures or trauma

 - Golfer’s or Tennis Elbow, Back Pain

-- Running Injuries – Shin splints, Achilles Tendonitis, Plantar Fasciiitis, Stress Fracture, Heel & Arch Pain
+- Running Injuries – Shin splints, Achilles Tendonitis, Plantar Fasciitis, Stress Fracture, Heel & Arch Pain

 - Shoulder pain, whether caused by a torn or inflamed rotator cuff, dislocation or bursitis